jimevins/glabels-qt/README.md

 ### Latest Release

-There are currently no official releases of gLabels-qt.
+There are currently no official releases of gLabels 4.

 ### Continuous Integration Snapshots